-Life happens.
-You can change or cancel your scheduled CMA exam dates by notifying Prometric.
-The easiest way to do this is to use the Reschedule/Cancel option on the Prometric website.
-Be sure to have your confirmation number on hand and follow all steps as prompted to ensure your change or cancellation goes through.
+If you’re canceling or rescheduling your appointment to a different date within the same testing window, you can do this by notifying Prometric.
+The easiest way is to use the Reschedule/Cancel option on the Prometric website Opens in new window.
+Have your confirmation number on hand and follow all steps as prompted to ensure your change or cancellation goes through.

 You shouldn’t pick an exam date at random and hope it will work.
 It’s important to make sure you plan ahead to give yourself enough time to study.
 You also don’t want to set your CMA exam date so far ahead in the future that you’re not motivated to put in at least 12 hours per week.
 (That’s the minimum we recommend for most candidates so you don’t forget what you learned at the beginning before you make it to the end).

 A CMA study strategy is essential no matter what stage of the process you’re in.
 To help you create your CMA study plan, start by asking yourself these questions:

 Average study time per CMA exam part